 48. Use instead of cayenne in our Chile-Spiked Hot Chocolate recipe.

 49. Mix with melted marshmallows when making Rice Krispies Treats.

 50. Mix with pickled vegetables for quick Korean-style banchan.

 Truly, the possibilities are endless, but we’ve got to stop somewhere.
-Tell us your favorite ways to use Sriracha in the comments, though, because we’re always down for discovering even more ways to enjoy it.
-And okay, we do have one more.
+Actually, we do have one more.

-Related Video: Turn Leftover Sriracha Into Chile Oil
+Related Video: Turn Leftover Sriracha into Chili Oil